 The 1994 Session of the General Assembly authorized the issuance of \$32,500,000 Transportation Program Revenue Bonds, plus an additional amount for issuance costs, capitalized interest, reserve funds and other financing expenses, to finance the cost of the Oak Grove Connector project.
-In July 1997, the Transportation Board issued bonds to finance the Oak Grove Connector, a portion of which was refunded by the Transportation Program Revenue Bonds Series 2006A, which was refunded by the Transportation Program Revenue Bonds, Series 2016A (the "Oak Grove Connector Bonds").
-Of the total amount of Oak Grove Connector Bonds issued, \$8,615,000, in the aggregate, is currently outstanding.
+In July 1997, the Transportation Board issued bonds in the amount of \$32,500,000 to finance the Oak Grove Connector, a portion of which was refunded by the Transportation Program Revenue Refunding Bonds Series 2006A, which were themselves refunded by the Transportation Program Revenue Refunding Bonds, Series 2016A (the "Oak Grove Connector Bonds").
+Of the total amount of Oak Grove Connector Bonds issued, \$3,695,000 is currently outstanding.
 These Transportation Program Revenue Bonds are the only bonds authorized to be paid from the Set-aside Fund.